USCiLab/cereal/_includes/serialization_functions.markdown

 Serialization functions can either be internal or external.
 Functionality can either be in a single `serialize` function, or a split `load` and `save` functions.
-When possible, it is preferred to use a single internal `serialize` method, though split methods can be used when it is necessary e.g. to dynamically allocate memory upon loading a class.
+When possible, it is preferred to use a single internal `serialize` method, though split methods can be used when it is necessary (e.g. to dynamically allocate memory upon loading a class).
 Unlike boost, there is no need to explicitly tell cereal that it needs to use the split load-save pair; cereal will pick whichever is present and give a compile time error if it cannot disambiguate a single serialization method.
 <br/>